 What is the most important information I should know about estramustine (Emcyt)?

-You should not use this medication if you are allergic to estramustine, or if you have a blood clot, swelling of a vein caused by a blood clot, or if you have ever had an allergic reaction to estradiol or nitrogen mustard.
+You may not be able to use this medicine if you have a blood clot or swelling of a vein caused by a blood clot.

 Take estramustine on an empty stomach, at least 1 hour before or 2 hours after a meal.

-Do not take this medication with milk, milk products, or calcium-rich foods such as ice cream, yogurt, broccoli, and others.
-Also avoid using antacids or vitamin/mineral supplements that contain calcium.
-Calcium can make it harder for your body to absorb estramustine, which could make it less effective.
+Avoid using antacids or vitamin/mineral supplements that contain calcium.
+Calcium can make it harder for your body to absorb estramustine.